TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-0-Introduction-to-TYPO3/Index.rst

 .. include:: /Includes.rst.txt

-.. _s5
+.. _s0

 ================================
-Stage 5 — Project Implementation
+Stage 0 — Introduction to TYPO3
 ================================

-.. _s5-about
+.. _s0-about

 About this stage
 ================